 HOME Illinois is a Historic Investment to End Homelessness

-State budget proposal provides $350 million in state and federal funding, including a new $200 million, for HOME Illinois
+State budget proposal provides $350 million in state and federal funding, including $85 million in new state funding to prevent and end homelessness

 Governor JB Pritzker released his fiscal year 2024 budget proposal on February 15, 2023.
 We applaud Governor Pritzker for making preventing and ending homelessness a key priority in the budget and highlighting its importance in his speech to the General Assembly.